 The most delicious chocolate on this planet is a Cadbury one., and I am not even joking.
 If you like chocolate, you can’t miss Cadbury World when visiting Birmingham.
 The ticket goes with a self-guided exhibition, a visit to their chocolatey, and some surprises to put you in the vibe of a true chocolate factory visit.

 I’m not going to lie.
 Jack Daniels is certainly not even in the top 10 list of the best whiskey in the world.
 But it’s probably the most iconic one.
 It’s pop, and we like it.
 Good for us that its distillery is located in the gorgeous Lynchburg, Tennessee.

 You have two types of tours to choose from – the dry one and the premium sampling tour where you can sample from premium barriers.
 It’s such a popular attraction that the distillery receives a quarter of visitors annually.
 Blimey!
 I want to be part of these statistics one day.

 Here’s a curious factory tour to do when visiting Japan.
 The Shin-Yokohama Ramen Museum was founded in 1994 as the first food-themed amusement museum.
 Besides checking the vast history of this national popular dish, you have the opportunity to indulge yourself in the shop where you can find several goodies such as chopsticks, bowls, etc. If you are a ramen fan, that is the place for you.

 Are you crazy about skincare routines?
 If so, this is a place for you.
 I am addicted to Korean skincare and I have been doing the steps religiously every single day of my life for the last 18 months.

-Visiting South Korea is also on my plans in the future.
+Visiting South Korea is also my plan for the future.
 And of course, I wouldn’t skip visiting the Innisfree Jeju House.
-Innisfree is a natural brand that praises for quality ingredients that are easily found in the beautiful Jeju island.
+Innisfree is a natural brand that praises quality ingredients that are easily found on the beautiful Jeju island.